FAufenger/JupyterNotebook-FullMoon/README.md

 * Out of the 36 months we looked at there was only one month where the most crime occurred on the full moon.
 (March in Philadelphia)
 * For all three cities, the annual crime committed on nights with a full moon (12 days) was 3.3%.
      *  For all three cities, the average crime committed per 12 days was 3.3%.
+* We noticed a pattern in weekly activities, alomst like a sin wave.
+Showing that day of the week has an impact on crime rates.